raspberrypilearning/editor-hello-world/en/step_13.md

     print(f'You rolled a {roll} {fire * roll}')
 --- /code ---

-You output should look something like this
+Your output should look something like this:

 <div class="c-project-output">
 ```